CAAPIM/apim-charts/charts/gateway/README.md

 | `preStopScript.timeoutSeconds`          | Timeout - must be lower than terminationGracePeriodSeconds  | `60`  |
 | `preStopScript.excludedPorts`          | Array of ports that should be excluded from the preStop script check | `[8777, 2124]`  |
 | `terminationGracePeriodSeconds`          | Default duration in seconds kubernetes waits for container to exit before sending kill signal. | `see values.yaml`  |

-Here is an example of a configured autoscaling section.

 ### Autoscaling
 Autoscaling is disabled by default, you will need [metrics server](https://github.com/kubernetes-sigs/metrics-server) in conjunction with the configuration below.